SEO BLOG

 Is This Current?

 Does this piece of content have an expiry date?
 Were you writing this to respond to the day’s headlines or capitalize on a trend?
 If so, it’s dated.
+Ditto for any content that deals with products/services you no longer offer.

 If it’s too dated, you may want to scrap it or archive it.

+That’s not to say articles must always be evergreen; it can be an effective strategy to cover the buzzy topics of the day.
 If you’re seeing that you’re not taking advantage of current trends or commenting enough on timely subjects, you can use the following tools to look for trending topics:

 Is This Still Accurate?